 If you are not much into quetzal-hunting, the San Gerardo de Dota valley is worth a visit on its own.
 With lush primary forests blending into green orchards, contrasted by a refreshing mountain stream, it’s an idealistic setting for a weekend retreat.

-Visitors can enjoy a hike down to the stunning Savegre River Waterfall; a middle-of-the-road hike in terms of difficulty.
-It’s mainly flat walking, but gets very steep the last 25 meters.
+Visitors can enjoy a hike down to the stunning Savegre River Waterfall, which is a middle-of-the-road hike in terms of difficulty.
+It’s mainly flat walking but gets very steep for the last 25 meters.
 There are also nature guides available for this walk.
-Rates range from $40-$70 for a half day.
+Rates range from $40-$70 for a half-day.